jveljanoski/jovica-web-project/README.md

-# Mobile Test Automation Project
+# Web Test Automation Project

 This project is a web test automation framework built using **Page Object Model (POM)**,  **Selenium**, **TestNG**, and integrated with **Allure** for reporting.
 ## Project Summary